SU-SWS/stanford_ssp/README.md

 Use this form to add user accounts that may authenticate with SAML.
 This is useful for adding users and granting them roles prior to their first log in.

+Migrating from the WebAuth Module for Drupal (WMD) to Stanford SimpleSAMLphp (Stanford SSP)
+---
+There is a drush command (`drush stanford-ssp-migrate-wmd` or `drush sspwmd`) to help migrate from WMD to Stanford SimpleSAMLphp.

+That command:
+1. Enables the `stanford_ssp_block` module (to place the "SUNetID Login" block)
+2. Transfers permissions from the "SUNet User" role to the "SSO User" role
+3. If set, sets the destination for redirecting the user upon successful login
+4. If WMD allowed local Drupal logins, configures Stanford SSP similarly
+5. If the WMD login link text has been customized, sets that link text
+6. If WMD has restrictions on which users or workgroups can log in, sets those options similarly in Stanford SSP
+7. Updates the `authmap` table so that existing WMD users can log in with Stanford SSP
+8. Adds the "SSO User" role to all existing WMD users
+9. Converts WMD workgroup role mappings to Stanford SSP equivalents
+10. Configures Stanford SSP so that users logging in with this module automatically get the "SUNet User" role
+11. Disables and uninstalls WMD

+#### The "SUNet User" role
+By default, users logging in with Stanford SimpleSAMLphp do **not** get the "SUNet User" role.
+If you are upgrading a site from WMD to Stanford SSP, and you want users who log in to get the "SUNet User" role, you **must** run `drush sspwmd`.

 Troubleshooting
 ---